Gruntfuggly/activitusbar/README.md

 ## Known Issues

-Because there is no way to know when a view has been selected, the currently active view will not stay in sync if the normal activity bar is used.
+Because there is no way to know when a view has been selected, the currently active view will not stay in sync if the normal activity bar is used, or the view is changed using the **Open View...** from the **View** menu.

 If **Find in Files** is selected from the Edit Menu, again, the currently active view will become out of sync.